bhas/react-teaching/react1-week1/examples/why-react.md

 | ❌ Has limited tools available | ✅ Has a very active community and a vast number of libraries free of use |
 | ❌ Is rarely used for bigger applications | ✅ Is currently one of the JS-based libraries in highest demand |

-> [!TIP]
-> Declarative vs Imperative - Declarative means we declare what we want, Imperative means we describe how to do it.
->
-> Example - Calling a pizzaria and telling them which pizzas we want is a declarative approach.
-Calling the pizzaria and telling them each step to cook our pizza would be an imperative approach.